IIIF/website/source/community/groups/framework.md

 ### Technical Specification Group Formation and Approval

   * Technical Specification Groups should emerge naturally from discussions and needs within the community, as discussed on the [IIIF-discuss mailing list][iiif-discuss].
 If the discussion happens offline or in a smaller group, then summaries must be posted to solicit the input and engagement of the wider community.
-  * Participants in discussions that show promise of inter-institutional convergence on common models or methods should document the shared needs and requirements in a Google document, resulting in a common understanding of:
+  * Participants in discussions that show promise of inter-institutional convergence on common models or methods should document the shared needs and requirements in an initial scoping document, resulting in a common understanding of:
     1. The overall domain into which the work will fall
     2. The shared needs and requirements within that domain
     3. Initial use cases that demonstrate these needs and requirements